 Base salaries are intended to provide a level of compensation sufficient to attract and retain an effective management team when considered in combination with other components of our compensation program.
 The base salary of each executive officer is reviewed annually to determine if it is equitably aligned with our other executive officers and at a sufficient level to attract and retain top talent.
-In recognition of the depressed economic conditions of the industry and to keep fixed costs under control, the base salaries of our executive officers in fiscal 2008 and 2009 did not change since the 2007 compensation analysis by Hay Group, except to reflect promotions or other changes in an executive's responsibilities.
+In recognition of the depressed economic conditions of the industry and to keep fixed costs under control, the base salaries of our executive officers did not change between fiscal 2007 and 2009, except to reflect promotions or other changes in an executive's responsibilities.
 In fiscal 2010, the base salaries of several of our named executives (not including our chief executive officer) were increased by relatively modest amounts based on promotions, merit and additional responsibilities.
+In fiscal 2011, base salaries for executive officers were increased by 3 to 5% out of concern that it may become difficult to retain executives if salary levels were non-competitive.
+No base salaries were increased for fiscal 2012.